ontoinsights/deep_narrative_analysis/README.md

   * All of the prompts are defined in the query_openai.py file in the _dna_ directory.
 The prompts are used at various points in the code base.
 They are invoked by calling the access_api function, defined at the end of the file.

 * __Question__: What responses are generated from OpenAI and how are they processed?
-  * All of the responses from OpenAI _should_ be JSON compliant, although string text is sometimes returned.
-The access_api exception handling tries to address this situation, although more work is needed.
+  * All of the responses from OpenAI are JSON compliant.
 The JSON results are defined in the query_api.py file and are returned as a Python dictionary by the access_api function.
-The Python dictionaries are subsequently converted to RDF.
+The Python dictionaries are further processed to define classes and ultimately the resulting RDF.
 To examine the result processing, search for the 'access_api' function calls in the DNA codebase.
 (The majority of processing occurs in the process_sentences.py file.)

 * __Question__: What RDF is generated from processing the OpenAI responses?
-  * To review RDF output, please see the test_sentence_analysis.py file in the _tests_ directory.
-A set of sample sentences are there with their corresponding RDF.
+  * To review RDF output, please see the test_sentence_analysis1/2.py files in the _tests_ directory.
+Sets of sample sentences are defined with their corresponding RDF.
 (Assert statements make up the tests, but the complete RDF output is posted as '# comments' following the test details.)
 Also, the test_narrative_analysis.py file can be reviewed to understand the RDF results for a news article.
-Note that the tests and their results are still being updated.
+Note that the tests and their results are constantly being updated.